hansssxyz/RL_Dual_Sourcing/README.md

 # RL_Dual_Sourcing
 Applying Actor-Critic Method to the Dual Sourcing Inventory problem.
-Summer 2023
+Jun-Aug 2023

 ## Summary of our work
 In this paper, we analyze the performance of Advantage Actor-Acritic(A2C) algorithm against